justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  # save with :wq
  vim /etc/pacman.d/mirrorlist

- # netctl let me use wifi-menu on reboot, when I left this off, I couldn't use wifi-menu. `networkmanager` can also be installed, but docs show dhcpcd is dependent of netctl (hope I termed that correctly).
+ # netctl let me use wifi-menu on reboot, when I left this off, I couldn't use wifi-menu.
+ #`networkmanager` can also be installed, but docs show dhcpcd is dependent of netctl.
  pacstrap /mnt base base-devel vim linux-lts linux-firmware dhcpcd grub linux-lts-headers linux-headers wpa_supplicant dialog netctl

  genfstab -U -p /mnt >> /mnt/etc/fstab